Goniurosaurus toyamai

 Goniurosaurus toyamai, also called commonly the Iheja ground gecko, the Iheyajima leopard gecko, and Toyama's ground gecko, is a species of lizard in the family Eublepharidae.
 The species is endemic to the island of Iheyajima in the Ryukyu Islands (Japan).

 Etymology

-The specific name, toyamai, is in honor of Japanese herpetologist MasanaoToyama.
+The specific name, toyamai, is in honor of Japanese herpetologist Masanao Toyama.

 Habitat

 The preferred natural habitat of G. toyamai is forest.